mirzaianov/alsu-me/README.md

     cd alsu-me
     npm install

-### Create the .env file and add the following local variables:

 You can remove Vercel Analytics from `App.jsx` with deleting the respective import and code between `Vercel Analytics` comments.

 ### Run in the development mode: